Storage Solutions for your Digital Life.

 High-quality photos, videos, and multimedia require increasing amounts of storage space, and sometimes the local memory on your computer just doesn’t cut it.
 There are endless options for adding storage to you digital life, but choosing one depends on your budget, what you need to store, and how you want to access your data.

-(NAS) drives are specialized desktop external hard drives that can share your data across your home network.
-Just hook the drive up to your wireless router and you’ll be able to access your files from any computer on your Wi-Fi network, or use it as a convenient backup solution for all of your computers.
-Many network attached storage drives provide online access, so you can get to your files from anywhere in the world that you have Internet access.
+Network attached storage (NAS) drives are specialized desktop external hard drives that create your very own personal cloud storage you can access from your WiFi network.
+Just hook the drive up to your wireless router and you can access your files from any computer on your WiFi network, or use it as a convenient backup solution for all your computers.
+It’s also a great option if you want to stream your music and movies in different rooms.

 Solid state drives provide a significant boost to your computer’s speed and performance.
 Unlike a hard disc drive, a solid state drive has no moving parts, so it is more reliable and doesn’t take as long to access your data.
 A solid state drive is an ideal option if you want to add storage space and improve your computer’s responsiveness, but it does cost more than a hard disc drive with the same capacity.

 Boost Your Computer’s Capacity.

 If your computer’s current storage capacity is running low, you can purchase an internal hard disc drive

 to increase it.
 Make sure you purchase a hard drive with an interface that matches your computer (SATA is the most common).

 Portable Storage Options.

 Portable external storage